tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

                         EventCache<TodosAggregate>.Instance.Memoize (fun () -> x.RemoveTodo g) (x, [TodoRemoved t])
 ```

-Caching events does not show so much improvement so far.
+However, caching events does not show so much improvement so far.
+Looks more promising the caching of the state of the aggregate (see the next section).

 Therefore event Caching is disabled by default.
 See "EVENTS_CACHING_ENABLED" in the project file: [project file](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Lib/Sharpino.Lib.fsproj)
  To enabled the caching of events, the library must be compiled with the following compilation symbol: `EVENTS_CACHING_ENABLED`.